dan666q/Spinning-Wheel/README.md

 ### Steps
 1. Clone the repository.

-2. Install dependencies:
+2. Go to the project folder:
 cd spinning-wheel

+3. Install dependencies:
 npm install

-3. Run the development server:

-npm run dev
+4. Run the development server: npm run dev

-4. Open the browser and visit: http://localhost:5173
+5. Open the browser and visit: http://localhost:5173